 What Is Photojournalism?

 Photojournalism is more oriented to informing us as truthfully and quickly as possible about events of social relevance.
 Many of these events have to do with various topics considered highly relevant to people involved in environmental, social, political, economic and other matters.
+So, events that happen are on the news in a few minutes or hours depending on the sensitivity and urgency of the situation.

 Thanks to its pursuit of the truth, photojournalism is expected to be right and true and as close to reality as possible.
 Sometimes, people tag photojournalists as sensationalists for showing raw scenes of a specific reality.